Mai0313/auto_click/README.md

 ## Description

-This is a repo Template for you to use in your AI Project, all actions have been set.
+This is a information grabber for pictures.
+It can be used to extract information from pictures and store them in a database.

 ## Installation